DereWah/Skelegram/README.md

 		```
         on telegram message:
-            send "%id of sender of event-telegram message%" to sender of event-telegram message
+            send telegram message "%id of sender of event-telegram message%" to sender of event-telegram message
 		```

 </details>